Skip to main content

 Few of us have to make such choices.

-And those of us with celiac-prone genes and blunted villi, and itchy wheat-induced rashes will still be here.
+And those of us with celiac-prone genes and blunted villi, and itchy, angry wheat-induced rashes will still be here.
 Living gluten-free.
 Baking gluten-free.
 Wheat-free.
 Day after day.
 Wrestling with creative ingredients and conjuring kitchen magic for our kids, our families, or ourselves, or our newly diagnosed best friend.

 We'll survive.